maul-esel/ahkbook/en/_posts/2011-11-08-Variables-functions-commands.markdown

 {% endhighlight %}
 As you see, in expressional mode variables are **not** enclosed in percent signs.
 Literal text must be enclosed in double-quotes (AutoHotkey v2 and AutoHotkey\_H v2 also support single quotes).

-## `if` statements
-As most languages, AutoHotkey has an `if` statement.
-There are also a traditional and an expressional version.

-### traditional
-{% highlight ahk linenos %}
-; any AutoHotkey version
-MyVar := "Hello!" ; expressional assignment
-if MyVar = Hello! ; traditional if
-{
-	MsgBox Hello.
-}
-else
-{
-	MsgBox Bye.
-}
-{% endhighlight %}
-As you can see, the left side in a traditional `if` is ***always a variable***.
-The right side is taken as string.
-If you want to put a variable here, enclose it in percent signs.

-### expressional
-{% highlight ahk linenos %}; any AutoHotkey version MyVar := "Hello!" if (MyVar = "Hello!")
-{
-	MsgBox Hello.
-}
-else
-{
-	MsgBox Bye.
-}
-{% endhighlight %}
-An expressional `if` uses parentheses around the *expression*.
-You can put anything expressional on the left side: a variable, a function call, a quoted string, ...
-The same is true for the right side.

-Expressional `if` is sometimes recommended as this is the same form that is used in many other languages.

 ## commands & functions
 As you saw above, commands use the traditional mode by default, functions use expressional mode.